zsparal/api-documentation/source/reference/mollie-js/mollie-object.rst

       :condition: optional

       Only available for ``"card"`` type.
-Allows you to customize individual Components inside the Mollie Card Component.
+Allows you to customize individual Components inside the card component.

       .. parameter:: cardHolder
          :type: individualComponent object
          :condition: optional

-         Allows you to customize card holder component inside the Mollie Card Component.
+         Allows you to customize card holder component inside the card component.

          .. parameter:: label
             :type: string